omgdanieltam/danieltam.xyz/content/post/p2io-arch/index.md

 +++

 ## Introduction
 I previously purchased a Betson Supernova 2 almost complete with working hardware except a monitor (that nice Kortek monitor 😔).
 And while I do enjoy older DDR mixes, I'm a big fan of custom tracks and perfer to have Stepmania install.
-I ran the [Stepmania Starworlds](https://github.com/chrispable/stepmania/tree/starworlds) branch for a while but I the branch is no longer updated so it was up to other forks to implement the P2IO/P3IO library.
+I ran the [Stepmania Starworlds](https://github.com/chrispable/stepmania/tree/starworlds) branch for a while but the branch is no longer updated so it was up to other forks to implement the P2IO/P3IO library.

 This is when I found out about [Project OutFox](https://projectoutfox.com/) which is a continuation of Stepmania 5.
-This is when I found out that I **had** to run Windows 7 and that I got luckly last time running Starworlds that I installed it onto a Windows 7 machine.
+This is when I found out that I **had** to run Windows 7 and that I got lucky last time running Starworlds that I installed it onto a Windows 7 machine.
 Without knowing the full technical details, it had something to do with the USB stack in anything above Windows 7.
 So I did what everyone else did, installed Windows 7 onto my old Dell Latitude E6420 laptop, hooked everything up and played Stepmania.

 Now since I was running older hardware, I started to run into some hardware related issues.
 Performance was not great with the hardware I had, and I didn't want to buy some other old hardware that may potentionally be better.
 I did have something a little better with a Dell Optiplex 3020 I had with an Intel i5-4570 and then I had a spare video card with a AMD RX550.
 While the hardware isn't great, it's better.
-I at first put Windows 7 onto it and I found that while the performance did improve, it wasn't perfect still.
+At first I put Windows 7 onto it and while the performance did improve, it wasn't great still.

 Project OutFox did have Linux builds, but it didn't really seemed that anyone was running the Linux version of Project OutFox with a Betson P2IO.
 I put Xubuntu 24.04 onto a drive, installed it onto a spare SSD I had and gave it a try.
 To my surprise, it worked without any issues.
-Now this made me think: why not use a minimal distro that I enjoy, Arch Liunx, to get my new setup.
+Now I wanted to build my own Stepmania machine with Arch Linux to give it the customization I wanted.

 ## Arch Linux Setup
 I've set up Arch Linux a few too many times and was a bit lazier now to run through the wiki and do the manual install.
 I saw they introduced the `archinstall` script so I decided to try that out.
-During the setup, I select Pipewire as the audio server and NetworkManager as the network manager. archinstall was pretty simple and easy, giving me a full working Arch Linux machine quickly.
+During the setup, I selected Pipewire as the audio server and NetworkManager as the network manager. archinstall was pretty simple and easy, giving me a full working Arch Linux machine quickly.

 While I can make my system more "secure", this is going to be at my home which I'm protected by my own firewall and network configurations.
 So my setup is going to be pretty open and not very secure because I want it to be easier for me to work on this machine at a later time.